NOUIY/aws-cdk-guide/v2/constructs.md

 ------

-Typically, you would also want to expose some properties or methods on your constructs\.
-It's not very useful to have a topic hidden behind your construct, because users of your construct aren't able to subscribe to it\.
+Typically, you would also want to expose some properties or methods on your constructs.
+It's not very useful to have a topic hidden behind your construct, because users of your construct aren't able to subscribe to it.
 Adding a `topic` property lets consumers access the inner topic, as shown in the following example:

 ------
 #### [ TypeScript ]